 - The fountains in the center of Truce and Choras were considerably larger in the prototype.
-Modified versions of the tiles surrounding the fountain were actually used in the final release, in Medina's town square.
+Modified versions of the tiles surrounding the fountain are used in the final release, in Medina's town square.

 - Several minor decorative changes were made, such as an extra peninsula jutting out towards (but not reaching) the Medina continent from the Porre continent, several trees being added in varying locations, a few fixes to some dirt paths, and a small inlet north of Medina being removed for whatever reason.

-Guardia Forest is fully functional in the prototype, and can be explored in its entirety.
-However, a group of four Blue Imps blocks the north exit to Guardia Castle, stating "You can't pass this point in this version."
+Fully functional and can be explored in its entirety, though the northern exit is blocked by a group of four Blue Imps who state "You can't pass this point in this version."

 As mentioned above, the prototype Zenan Bridge is broken in 1000 AD, but more interestingly it's actually possible to enter it from the south, which grants a different view of the broken bridge not seen in the final.

-The Guardia Prison didn't undergo very many changes.
-The layout is identical, though there are a few pointless pre-opened chests here and there which were removed/closed in the final.
+Identical in layout, though there are a few pre-opened chests here and there which were removed/closed in the final.

 A few other oddities exist, however:

-At two points in the prison, strange "eyes in the darkness" can be seen poking out from the walls.
-The first instance is in the hallway with the guards that can be knocked out from behind, while the second set can be found in the closed-off cell with a couple chests in it.
-This is the same sprite seen behind the gate in Bekkler's Lab in the final, but there is one distinct difference...
+At two points, strange "eyes in the darkness" can be seen poking out from the walls.
+The first instance is in the hallway with the guards that can be knocked out from behind, while the second set can be found in the closed-off cell with two chests in it.
+This is the same sprite seen behind the gate in Bekkler's Tent in the final, with one distinct difference: